 Disclaimer: we're not going to tell you how to cheat on the SAT.
 We do not advocate cheating by any means!

-What we will tell you about are some high profile cheating scandals that have occurred in the recent past.
-While these cheating scandals involved flagrant violations of ETS rules and regulations, we'll also reveal some little known things that can raise red flags around your scores and jeopardize your chances of college admission.
-But first, the scandals...
+What we will tell you about, however, are some high-profile cheating scandals that have occurred in the recent past.
+While these scandals involved flagrant violations of ETS rules and regulations, we'll also reveal some little-known actions that can raise some red flags around your scores and jeopardize your chances of college admission.

 China: New SAT Material Already Leaked

-Before getting into how people got these materials, let’s discuss why it’s a problem.
-The SAT, after all, was already administered, so why should it matter if they obtain real test questions now?
-Well, the new SAT was only administered in the U.S. in March of 2016.
+Before getting into how people got these materials, let's discuss why it's a problem.
+The SAT, after all, had already been administered, so why should it matter if they obtain real test questions now?
+Well, at the time, the new SAT had only been administered in the US.

-ETS tends to reuse tests that were already given to U.S. students when administering the test internationally.
-They don’t have an unlimited number of new test questions, so they recycle tests from the U.S. to be used abroad at a later date.
+ETS tends to reuse SATs that were already given to US students when administering the test internationally.
+They don't have an unlimited number of new test questions, so they recycle tests from the US to be used abroad at a later date.

-A second way that people in the prep industry learned about the test was in online discussion forums, like College Confidential.
-Students, and perhaps non-student test-takers, shared detailed information about their tests online.
-Savvy test prep tutors took this insight and reconstructed test material that, in the end, looked extremely similar to the real SAT.
+A second way people in the prep industry learned about the SAT was in online discussion forums, such as College Confidential.
+Students—and perhaps non-student test takers—shared detailed information about their tests online.
+Savvy test-prep tutors took this insight and reconstructed test material that, in the end, looked extremely similar to the real SAT.

-Finally, and the details of this are a little sketchy, SAT tutors appear to have obtained leaked sections of the SAT.
-As reported by Reuters, there were documents circulating that contained entire sections of March 2016’s SAT.
-Soon after the SAT was given, test prep companies in China advertised test booklets that contained questions very similar to, if not the same as, those on the real SAT.
+Finally—and the details of this are a little sketchy—SAT tutors appeared to have obtained leaked sections of the SAT.
+As reported by Reuters, there were documents circulating that contained entire sections of March 2016's SAT.
+Soon after the SAT was administered, test-prep companies in China advertised test booklets that contained questions very similar to, if not the same as, those on the real SAT.

-At this point, the new SAT hasn’t yet been administered abroad (the international test dates are the same as U.S. ones except for March).
-It’s unclear whether student scores will be withheld or even canceled, as they have been in past years.
-It would be a shame for students to suffer the consequences of unethical practices among test prep companies.
+It's unclear whether these students' scores were withheld or canceled, as they have been in past years.
+It'd be a shame for students to suffer the consequences of unethical practices of test-prep companies.
 For now, unfortunately, it seems that competition in the industry means that this kind of cheating will only continue.

 This shadowy figure is clearly on his way to a predetermined meeting spot with a backpack full of top-secret SAT material.